orginux/kafka-traffic-generatror/README.md

 # Kafka Traffic Generator

 This Go program generates and sends batches of messages to a Kafka topic using randomly generated data.
+Messages are generated in <key><json> format, you can define fields in a config file.

 # Usage
 1. Build: